 Shareholders of our company have in the past brought, and may in the future bring, securities class action lawsuits against our company following periods of instability in the market price of our ADSs.
 On August 2, 2018, a securities class action lawsuit was filed against GDS Holdings Limited, our chief executive officer William Wei Huang, and our Chief Financial Officer Daniel Newman by Hamza Ramzan, a GDS shareholder.
 See "Item 4.
-Information on the Company- B. Business Overview-Legal Proceedings" in our annual report on Form 20-F for the fiscal year ended December 31, 2018.
+Information on the Company-B. Business Overview-Legal Proceedings" in our annual report on Form 20-F for the fiscal year ended December 31, 2018.
 We believe we have meritorious defenses to each of the claims in this lawsuit and we are prepared to vigorously defend against its allegations.
-On February 22, 2019, GDS, our chief executive officer William Wei Huang and our Chief Financial Officer Daniel Newman, filed a motion to dismiss the amended complaint and, alternatively, to transfer venue to the United States District Court for the Southern District of New York.
-On September 30, 2019, the United States District Court for the Southern District of Texas granted the motion by GDS, William Wei Huang and Daniel Newman to transfer the case to the United States District Court for the Southern District of New York.
+On February 22, 2019, GDS, our chief executive officer William Wei Huang and our Chief Financial Officer Daniel Newman, filed a motion to dismiss the amended complaint and, alternatively, to transfer venue to the United States District Court for the Southern District of Texas granted the motion by GDS, William Wei Huang and Daniel Newman to transfer the case to the United States District Court for the Southern District of New York.
 A renewed motion to dismiss will be filed by December 6, 2019.
 There can be no assurance, however, that we will be successful.
 As of the date of this prospectus supplement, this lawsuit is in its preliminary stages; at present, we cannot reasonably assess the likelihood of any unfavorable outcome, nor can we reasonably estimate the amount, or range, of potential losses, if any, related to the lawsuit.